adelphi-ed-tech/au-courses/courses/open-ed.md

 Bibliography & readings
 ----------------------------------------------

-Barabási, A.-L. (2003). _Linked: How everything is connected to everything else and what it means for business, science, and everyday life_.
+Barabási, A. L. (2003). _Linked: How everything is connected to everything else and what it means for business, science, and everyday life_.
 New York: Plume.

 Benkler, Y. (2002).
 [Coase's Penguin, or, Linux and "The Nature of the Firm"](http://www.jstor.org/stable/1562247). _The Yale Law Journal_, _112(3)_, 369-446. [download from moodle](https://moodle.adelphi.edu/file.php/53983/benkler-2002-coases-penguin.pdf)